thetaofather/mobnet/README.md

 A quick guide to the lingo used throughout this README:

 - **The Taofather**: Subnet owner / protocol figurehead.
 Runs the city, sets the tone.
-- **Boss**:A hit sponsor.
+- **Boss**: A hit sponsor.
 Posts jobs by depositing MOB-α and setting terms.
 - **Mobsters (Miners)**: Hit participants.
 Provide target alpha to the pool and earn payouts + MOB-α rewards.
 - **Consiglieres (Validators)**: Scorers/validators.
 Keep the books, compute impact, decide reward splits.
 - **Hit**: A single coordinated, batched sell of pooled target alpha into TAO.